-Due to the COVID-19 pandemic, the UTA Math Department had to make the difficult decision to cancel the 21st annual UTA Calculus Bowl competition.
-We hope to see you all in 2022 for the 22nd annual competition.
+Due to the COVID-19 pandemic, the UTA Math Department had to make the difficult decision to cancel the annual UTA Calculus Bowl competition for 2022.
+We hope to see you all in 2023.

 Sponsored by and